publishpress/publishpress-series/readme.txt

 == Upgrade Notice ==

-= to 2.2 from earlier versions =
-This version is a major update to the plugin and introduces big changes to the core code and structure of the plugin.
-Care has been given to make the upgrade as seamless as possible for users of previous versions but you will definitely want to read over the changelog to see if there are any changes that will impact you.

 *AS ALWAYS - BACKUP YOUR BLOG FIRST BEFORE UPGRADING!!*

 == Changelog ==

 Changelog is no longer bundled with the readme.
-For latest commits see the [commit list on github](https://github.com/roughsmoothengine/organize-series/commits/master) or the [release tags](https://github.com/roughsmoothengine/organize-series/releases)
+For latest commits see the [commit list on github](https://github.com/roughsmoothengine/organize-series/commits/master) or the [release tags](https://github.com/roughsmoothengine/organize-series/releases).
+You can also view the [closed milestones on github](https://github.com/roughsmoothengine/organize-series/milestones?state=closed) to see what changed within a release.